It is only when I am with everyone, that I can be ecstatic (2021)

 It is only when I am ecstatic, outside of myself, that I can be with everyone, that I can float in a sense of potential.

-This sentence, which I came across in an e-flux essay from October 2010 by the German author, music journalist and cultural critic, Diedrich Diederichsen, has stuck with me for a while now.
+The sentence, wich I came across in an e-flux essay from October 2010 by the German author, music journalist and cultural critic, Diedrich Diederichsen, has stuck with me for a while now.
 I used to wholeheartedly agree: It was only when I was ecstatic and euphoric, that I could be with everyone.
 I could not be with everyone, when I wasn’t ecstatic or euphoric but instead subdued, self-conscious or anxious.
 In fact, my anxiety would get worse if I did spend time with people while not being absolutely heaven-jubilantly ecstatic and euphoric.
 The next day, I would question everything I had said and done, and, be annoyed at myself for being awkward, boring and a try-hard because everything had felt like a hard try.
 However, I have now learnt that I no longer want to be outside of myself.
 I want to rest firmly within myself, looking out with open eyes from the soft confines of this flesh from which I am looking at this screen and with which my fingers are typing these words.

 Source: https://www.reuters.com/article/us-health-coronavirus-wuhan-nightlife-wi-idUSKBN28Q36G